 That being said, there are still many valid reasons you might want to protect your traffic.
 For this review, we’ll be measuring which service makes up the best VPN for Norway based on price, functionality, security, and legal jurisdiction.

 This well-rounded and popular VPN packs a lot of power for the price.
-NordVPN has some of the most powerful security features on the market and is able to provide it for very reasonable prices, making it an excellent candidate for the Best VPN for Norway.
+NordVPN has some of the most powerful security features on the market and can provide it for very reasonable prices, making it an excellent candidate for the Best VPN for Norway.

-With clients available for Windows, MacOS, Android, iOS, and Linux, users in Norway should have more than they need when it comes to device coverage.
-Up to six simultaneous devices may be connected at one time with one account, which is an added bonus when it comes to the best VPN for Norway.
+With clients available for Windows, macOS, Android, iOS, Linux, and other platforms, users in Norway should have more than they need when it comes to device coverage.
+Up to six simultaneous devices may be connected at one time with one account, which is a bonus when it comes to the best VPN for Norway.